 Charles Wright Academy is a diverse and inclusive learning community.
 Cultivating respect and compassion is part of our work to create a campus climate that is nurturing to all our students, faculty, staff and families.

 Diversity is embedded into every student’s experience at Charles Wright, inside the classroom and beyond.
-From Jr. K through the Upper School, Charles Wright’s curriculum digs deeply into the perspectives and experiences of many cultures.
+From preschool through the Upper School, Charles Wright’s curriculum digs deeply into the perspectives and experiences of many cultures.
 For example, Lower School students explore our world through projects, literature and community celebrations.
 Students in the fourth grade view the history of the Pacific Northwest using a multicultural lens.

 In seventh grade English, students focus on the theme of identity, delving into the perspectives of a variety of authors and using those experiences to explore their own identities.
 This theme continues in 8th grade art, culminating in a gallery opening of student heritage paintings during Middle School Heritage Night, a potluck dinner that invites families to celebrate and share their unique traditions and backgrounds.